iliasam/Laser_tape_reverse_engineering/Code/Readme.txt

 **************************************************************************************************

 "Firmware_dist_calculation_simple":
-Only "512A" module is supported.
+Only "512A" module is supported!!!!
 This program captures data from ADC, calculate phase difference using Goertzel algorithm, calculate distance in mm, send results to the UART.
 This program uses plain data capture algorithm, so it's not fast.